Best Pet Stores

 Live animal retailers

 Some pet stores sell live animals as their main business practice.
-They may also carry a limited amount of supplies for the types of pets they sell.
+They may also carry a limited number of supplies for the types of pets they sell.
 These stores often specialize in one or two types of pets, such as cats and dogs or birds.

 Domestic pet stores